Visit Orkney for the surprising and fascinating experience of what some archaeologists call the Egypt of the North.

 - Visit the Italian Chapel The church, built by Italian POWs during World War II, is a remarkable demonstration of faith in adversity and a must for visitors.

 - Discover Orkney's Neolithic heartland Orkney's UNESCO World Heritage designation has earned it the nickname The Egypt of the North.

 - Go whale watching You don't even have to go out in a boat to spot whales from Orkney's western shores.

 You can't get very far from shopping anywhere these days.
 On Orkney the best goodies to take home are handmade by local craftspeople and designers.
 The islands attract craftspeople and artists from all over the United Kingdom who find inspiration in the archipelago's unique landscape and history.
-Expect to find locally made and beautiful beautiful ceramics, textiles, jewelry and wood products, much of which is sold in the shops of Kirkwall, Stromness, Dounby and St. Margaret's Hope.
+Expect to find locally made, beautiful ceramics, textiles, jewelry and wood products, much of which is sold in the shops of Kirkwall, Stromness, Dounby and St. Margaret's Hope.

 The Orkney Craft Associations has put together the Orkney Craft Trail , made up of 21 locations where you can visit craftspeople in their studios and workshops, watch them work and buy their handcrafted objects.

-Some I liked were:
+Some we liked were: